Katie Deem has more than 15 years of experience in procurement and supply chain roles.

 She started her career with an MSC in purchasing and logistics and has accomplished demonstratable achievements in a variety of industries including; financial services, entertainment, consultancy, the public sector and most recently hospitality.

-Katie is particularly interested in the role that procurement and supply chain play in an organisation’s success and over her career she has been effective in transformation of approach across numerous categories and departments to meet changing environments and challenges such as Brexit and Covid.
+Katie is particularly interested in the role that procurement and supply chain play in an organisation’s success and over her career she has been effective in the transformation of approach across numerous categories and departments to meet changing environments and challenges such as Brexit and Covid.

 How did you get into procurement?